 But then there's its lockiness, which reminds more of the Meilong M than the RS3M 202x, and will sometimes screw up your solve for no good reason when you get to last layer.
 In one sense that’s not bad, it will force you to turn accurately (the locks come mostly from unforgiving corner cutting), but for people who like to be a bit aggressive with their cubes, this might not be great.

-To close up, the price of the RS3Ballsack is getting uncomfortably close to flagship level cubes (if you can pay 20$ you can probably pitch in 5$ more for the much better Tornado v3).
-The more economic versions will be more similar to the RS3M20 and 21 respectively.
+To close up, the price of the RS3M Super is getting uncomfortably close to flagship level cubes (if you can pay 20$ you can probably pitch in 5$ more for the much better Tornado v3).
+The more economic versions are more similar to the RS3M20 and 21 respectively.
 Wonderful quality for the price, but nothing new since Moyu had the crazy idea of making great cubes at unconscionably low prices.